WCIU-TV: Subchannel history

 The following day on January 5, digital subchannel 26.2 was relaunched with its own general entertainment format, branded as "The U Too"—a nod to the main channel's longtime branding, "The U".
 The service features some time-shifted programming from WCIU's main channel, including some syndicated programs not seen in the Chicago market prior to the format conversion.
 It also broadcast a handful of DePaul Blue Demons and other basketball games from the "old" Big East Conference; "The U Too" currently serves as the over-the-air broadcaster of WNBA games from the Chicago Sky and AHL hockey games from the Chicago Wolves.
 From January 10, 2011, to September 2013, The U Too subchannel was also simulcast on the analog signal of WWME-CA until The U Too began broadcasting in high definition on WMEU-CD channel 48.1 (the 26.2 version of the U Too signal remains in 16:9 standard definition widescreen).
 Currently, WWME-CA's analog signal simulcasts Heroes & Icons as aired on digital subchannel 26.4.

 On May 4, 2021, Weigel announced that WCIU-DT5 would become the inaugural affiliate of MeTV spinoff MeTV Plus upon its May 15 launch; Bounce TV was reported to move its Chicago affiliate to a subchannel of WCPX at that time.
 The channel would air a variety of sitcoms and drama series, similar to the format of original spinoff MeToo, and is believed to be Weigel's answer to Rewind TV, a spinoff of Antenna TV launched by Nexstar Media Group that September.

+On June 26, 2025, Fubo announced a multi-year agreement with Weigel Broadcasting for distribution of its diginets nationwide and WCIU to viewers in the Chicago market.